ucsd-cse131-s18/ucsd-cse131-s18.github.io/written1/index.md

             (if 4 true false) would now evaluate to true rather than an error (if false true false) would evaluate to false

+        The overall skeleton of generated if code would look like this, omitting the extra checking for boolean-ness.

+            ... get condition to EAX ...
+            cmp EAX, <false's representation>
+            je else_label
+            ... instructions for then case ...
+            jmp done
+            else_label:
+            ... instructions for else case ...
+            done:

         No representations need to change to accommodate this, just the instructions generated for the EIf case.